Payment plan for CLOGSAG ready – Labour Minister

-CLOGSAG had demanded such a plan as a condition for calling off its almost month-old strike which has crippled assemblies across the country.
+CLOGSAG had demanded such a plan as a condition for calling off its almost a month old strike which has crippled assemblies across the country.

 Leadership and Members of the Committee unlike what transpired after Monday’s meeting with CLOGSAG also opted for silence.